mazwat/mazwat.github.io/electrical-circuits-lm.md

 $$\frac {1} {R_{T}}=\frac {1} {R_{1}}+\frac {1} {R_{2}}+\frac {1} {R_{3}}+\frac {1} {R_{4}}$$

 In this example, we have 4 resistors, 10, 10, 6 and 100.
 Therefore the equation is 1/10 + 1/10 + 1/6 + 1/100.
 Remember to do this as a sum of the fractions.
-The value is 126 over 300 which is the value of the conductance (g).
+The value is 1/.0376 which is the value of the conductance (g).
 To complete our calculation we use the reciprocal of G and the answer is a resistance of 2.38 ohms

 $$R1 = 10\Omega$$\
 $$R2 = 10\Omega$$\